wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 About three years ago, I heard about some findings from a [Nature Communciations paper](https://www.nature.com/articles/s41467-019-12552-4) proposing that the optimal success rate for any learning task is about 85%.

-This gave me the inspiration to start building a training application framework that operates on this principle, randomly generating problems that the user would get right about 85% of the time.
-The application would utilize a model built from previously answered questions to generate new problems that meet this threshold.
+This inspired me to start building a training application framework that operates on this principle, randomly generating questions that the user would get right about 85% of the time.
+The application would utilize a model built from previously answered questions to generate new problems that meet this threshold, continuously adapting to a user's answers.
 My idea was that staying within this "sweetspot" of difficulty would keep a user more engaged with the trainer.

 To keep things simple, I decided to make the first iteration of my application a 2-digit addition trainer, with the goal of generating single operator addition problems that the user had an 85% chance of getting correct.
 For example, `31 + 45`, or `95 + 23`.

 This might initially seem trivial - why not just scale the numbers up and down according to how many questions the user is getting right?
 Larger numbers are generally harder to compute.
-But I wanted a more granular capability - `50 + 50`, for example, uses two operands that are larger than `18 + 37`, but nobody would argue the latter is more difficult.
+But I wanted a more granular capability - `50 + 50`, for example, uses operands that are larger than `18 + 37`, but nobody would argue that the former is more difficult.

-Sure, I could hand-create rules, like "numbers with `0` in the ones column are easier," but I wanted to develop a flexible, scalable method of generating randomized problems for a wide variety of operations without having to hand-build each one.
-What makes a set of operands more difficult to subtract is going to be different from, say, multiplication - and that's well before getting into multi-operand problems!
+Sure, I could hand-create rules to account for such scenarios, like "numbers with `0` in the ones column are easier," but I wanted to develop a flexible, scalable method of generating randomized problems for a wide variety of operations without having to hand-build each one.
+Instead of defining exactly which kind of operands make a subtraction or multiplication problem more or less difficult, I wanted to develop a model to figure that out for me.

 ### Basic Application & Data Setup